mmiv-center/FionaDocs/source/EndUser/new-project.rst

 Access to the “Sectra DMA Forskning” research PACS viewer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Access to the image data is provided by your |it_link|.
+Access to the image data is provided by your |it_name|.
 Such access may require a valid local hospital user account and a laptop or PACS workstation that is under control of IT Department.
 If you contact IT Departmetnt ask for the start menu item “**Sectra DMA Forskning**”.
 With the program and your hospital username and password you will gain access to the research picture archive and communication system (PACS).

 Without access to a specific research project you will not see any data in the research PACS.
 Each research projects requires specific permissions to become accessible for a user.